 Understanding the definition of a stock market bubble can make you a much smarter investor.
-In the moment, a stock market bubble might seem appealing.
-In the long run however, they will damage the nation’s economy.
+At the moment, a stock market bubble might seem appealing.
+In the long run, however, they will damage the nation’s economy.
 They can also lead to you losing money.
 Uh Oh!
 But What Is A Stock Bubble?

-A Stock Bubble is an economic bubble that takes place when stock market participants drive stock prices above their actual value.
-As a result, people tend to recklessly invest and the market inflates.
+A Stock Bubble is an economic bubble that occurs when stock market participants drive stock prices above their actual value.
+As a result, people tend to invest recklessly, and the market inflates.
 These bubbles inevitability pop.
 When this occurs, the value of stock goes down dramatically.

 There are many reasons for the creation of stock bubbles.
 They also come with many economic consequences.
 Scroll down to discuss what is a stock bubble and find out what causes a stock market bubble.

 Causes Of A Stock Bubble

 The term “bubble” in an economic context generally refers to a situation where the price of something such as an individual stock, financial asset, or even a whole market exceeds its fundamental value by a large margin.